CyberSys/GTASAREMAKEUE4/README.md

     *Navigation Mesh -> Runtime Generation: Dynamic
     *Navigation Mesh -> Fixed Tile Pool Size: Enabled

+Idea of this project:
+the project (and final game) is meant to be really similar to the original game grand theft auto san andreas. this implicates the use of original assets (meshes, textures...) and a similar gameplay. but that's is not all. cause the game shouldn't be an exact copy of the original there are some improvements (user-friendly interface, multiplayer capability, many features of the unreal engine and so on...). having something similar to the current GTA Online experience would be great with the old game as base. when we hit this milestone the game can still be improved and filled with own assets.

 jobs and dependencies:
 1. global clock
     -timecycle